By Christopher Brown – OCDCarCare.com

 If the bare hand cannot detect the presence of topical bonded contamination alone, then get some help.
 Grab a plastic produce bag or a similar THIN bag and put it over your hand.
 Run the plastic covered hand over the painted surface and note the tactile feel and sound.
 A smooth surface will allow the hand to glide over easily and with no noise.
 A contaminated surface will offer a good amount of drag on the hand and the sound of the contaminants against the plastic will be noticeable.

-The most common way to remove topical bonded contamination is with a clay bar or synthetic clay substitute.
+The most common way to remove topical bonded contamination is with a clay bar or a synthetic clay substitute.
 The clay, paired with a lubricating spray, glides across the painted surface, embedding the contamination within itself.

 The best way to avoid sap contamination is to park as far away from coniferous trees (like pine or fir) as possible, if at all!
+Better yet away from any and all trees whenever possible.

 Paint Transfer Marks or Paint Scuffs